antfriend/antfriend.github.io/a32_mega_ttdb.md

 **Smart building / multi-room A32 mesh** — One A32 per room or zone, each with a TTDB describing its domain (HVAC state, occupancy patterns, scheduled events, anomaly history).
 TTN connects the mesh; each A32 reasons locally and logs to its TTDB; the mega synthesizes across the full building.
 Umwelt: the building's operational model (energy efficiency bias vs. comfort bias produces different TTDB files, different behaviors).
 This is the cognitive glue record (@LAT0LON-20) in hardware: the bioelectric field binding cells into a collective; the mesh binding sensors into a building that can navigate its own operational morphospace.

 **Personal knowledge management ("second brain")** — Notes, projects, people, ideas, and decisions as TTDB records.
 Globe: personally meaningful coordinate mapping (e.g., lat = how much this demands of me; lon = how connected it is to other things).
 Cursor = current focus.
 TBEW `sal` tracks what actually gets consulted vs. what gets filed and forgotten.
 High EPS = the notes you keep returning to but have never resolved.
 The mega can serve as the librarian: `@MEGA FIND unresolved` returns the highest-EPS records across the personal TTDB.
-Note the recursion: the mega uses this same EPS-guidance mechanism on its own six-TTDB corpus during default network traversal (@LAT0LON30).
-The librarian that surfaces your unresolved records is itself governed by the same rule — a substrate-independence claim about the EPS signal (mega @LAT5LON-25).
+Note the recursion: the mega uses this same EPS-guidance mechanism on its own six-TTDB corpus during [default network](lat0lon30) traversal.
+The librarian that surfaces your unresolved records is itself governed by the same rule — a substrate-independence claim about the EPS signal ([EPS as Arc Position](lat5lon-25)).

 ### EPS Note

 This record is a navigational record — its `conf:170` is intentionally low because the entries are open questions, not settled correspondences.
 Consequently it is susceptible to maximum EPS as `sal` climbs.
 Peak EPS here does not mean the model is failing; it means the frontier is maximally engaged.
 Resolution comes not from revising this record into settled claims but from the open questions here generating new resolved synthetic records elsewhere in the corpus.
 This record's EPS falls when its children exist — not when it capitulates.
-See @LAT5LON-25 (EPS as Arc Position) for the type distinction.
+See [EPS as Arc Position](lat5lon-25) for the type distinction.

 ### The Pattern Across Applications